locationtech/geotrellis/docs/CQ.rst

 .. figure:: img/geotrellis-cq.png
    :alt: Create a Contribution Questionnaire page

-Next, we need to create a Third-Party Code Request usually.
-All the next steps would be based on a particular library example.
-Let's create a CQ for ``pureconfig v0.10.2``:
+Next, we need to create a Third-Party Code Quest.
+For this example, we'll be creating a CQ for ``pureconfig v0.10.2``:

 .. figure:: img/pb-cq.png
    :alt: A "piggyback" CQ

-If your library of your version is here, then select it.
-It is the easiest result and it means that somebody have already sent a request to the ``Eclipse IP`` team and the dependency (probably) had been validated.
-It means that this dep can be approved automatically.
+When typing in the name/version of the dependency, it may sometimes already appear.
+If that's the case, then that means someone else has already sent this dependency to Eclipse's IP team.
+In that case, the CR could be instantly approved if the IP team has already approved of the given dependency.

 Let's create a CQ for ``pureconfig v0.11.0``.
 There is no such a library, so we'll have to fill the page manually: